Barman language: History

 The Barman Kacharis are an indigenous Assamese community of Northeast India and are a subsection of the Dimasa people.
 They are mainly found in the districts of Lower Assam and in Barak Valley like Hailakandi and Karimganj and some parts of Arunachal Pradesh.
 Barman Kachari is one of the ancient ethnic groups of North-East India.
 Since the 2002 Amendment act, many Barman Kacharis in Assam are referred to as 'Barman'.
 They are mainly found in the districts of Udalguri, Baksa, Chirang, Kokrajhar, Darrang, Kamrup, Goalpara, Nagaon, Lakhimpur, Dhemaji, Cachar and Barpeta.
 Barmans are called Kacharis because of their Kachari origin.
 They are spread diffusely, in Assam and in places such as Meghalaya, Tripura and Nagaland.

 Barman Kachari villages are scattered over the state of Meghalaya, like the Garo Hills and Khasi Hills, and also in Tripura.
 Prior to Indian independence, several Barman Kachari settlements existed in the Mymensingh and Sylhet districts of present-day Bangladesh.
 Partition of the country had resulted in the migration of these people to then undivided Assam.

 In 1708, during the reign of Tamradhaj, Kachari people adopted Hindu customs.
 By 1825, in the days of Govinda Chandra, the Kachari king, along with some noble families, had to flee Khaspur, migrating to Mymensingh and Sylhet.
-This was due to the attack of the Ahoms and Manipuri armies as well as frequent attacks by Burma.
+This was due to the invasions from Manipur and Konbaung rulers.
 In 1826, the Kachari king returned to his homeland after signing the Treaty of Yandaboo with the British, though the treaty stipulated that Assam be placed under British rule.
 The Kachari King Govinda Chandra died in 1830.